arras-labs/contracts/README.md

-# Project Template
+# Smart Contracts

-This repository provides a minimal, pragmatic template:
+This repository will host the blockchain smart contracts, tests, and deployment scripts.

-- British English across docs and messages
+- British English across documentation
-- GitHub Actions CI
-- CODEOWNERS, PR/Issue templates
-- Dependabot

-## Getting started
-Clone, create your feature branch, and raise a pull request.
+- Add Foundry/Hardhat later, along with CI and ABI packaging